brianbrunner/brianbrunner.github.io/_posts/2013-10-23-automation.markdown

 Using outside software even when you could run something yourself is an idea that I've found comes naturally to those in more business oriented roles.
-Engineers are, however, notoriuos for reinventing things that there are already existing solutions for.
+Engineers are, however, notorious for reinventing things that there are already existing solutions for.
 I can't count the number of times I've seen people reimplement software that they could just buy for cheap or free.